 You can’t expect to delegate responsibility for this kind of transformation as if it were just another business challenge.

-The hard truth is that, like all companies undergoing rapid growth, yours will die unless you give growth the respect it demands.
+The hard truth is that, like all companies undergoing rapid growth, yours will soon "hit the wall" unless you give growth the respect it demands.
 Here are your first two steps:

-- Vest authority and responsibility for managing growth in a full-time position at the C-level
+- Vest authority and accountability for managing growth in a dedicated full-time C-suite role.

-- Fully resource growth at all levels of the company
+- Fully resource growth at all levels of the company.
+A tight budget will strangle you.